Serving the Community

 The purpose of the Tait Duke Community Cottage is to provide affordable meeting and activity space for a variety of community and non-profit organisations while serving as an information hub for local support services in Noosa and Tewantin area.

 The Cottage has air conditioned meeting facilities for up to 30 attendees, a kitchen, office and reception area, plus bathroom and storage space.
 The Cottage is equipped with a television to display computer based presentations, photos, videos etc..
 Wi-Fi is expected to be available in the future.
 Ramp access and toilet facilities allow for wheelchair access.

-The Cottage is located in Earl Street, Tewantin and is managed by the Rotary Club of Noosa Heads under lease from Noosa Council.
+The Cottage is located in Earl Street, Tewantin and is managed by the Rotary Club of Noosa Heads under lease and with support from Noosa Council.

 The Cottage History